 It is expected that you know how to download images from your camera to the laptop, know basic editing techniques using your software, and are able to organize the edited images for critique.

 Telephoto Lenses and Underwater Camera Housings: Also since surfing photography relies on large telephoto lenses, each participant will need to bring a telephoto lens that is at least 400mm.
 A 500mm or 600mm lens is preferred.
 If you don’t own one of these lenses please rent or borrow one to bring with you.
 Please contact Michael or Brian with any questions about lens selection and rental options.
 Both B&H and Samy’s Camera in the USA have rental houses that can rent these lenses.
 We also have a special deal with Hawaii Photo Rental Oahu who have 500mm and 600mm lenses for both Canon and Nikon and will be renting these to workshop participants at discounted rates ranging from $323 to $550.
 Call Josh Strickland at Hawaii Photo Rental Oahu at (808) 735-3838 for more information on renting one of these lenses.

 Also, if you plan to shoot in the water please bring your underwater camera housing.
-Brian has several underwater housings for Canon cameras and will have these available for those that want to try them out.
+Brian has several underwater housings for Canon cameras and I have one for Nikon.
+We will have these available for those that want to try them out.

-Registration: If you’ve always wanted to shoot the amazing sport of surfing, then now is the time to register.
+Registration: If you’ve always wanted to shoot the amazing sport of surfing and document the surfing lifestyle, then now is the time to register.
 Remember, there will be limited space available for this workshop.
 When they’re spoken for, that’s it.
 If you have any questions before registering, send us an e-mail with any inquiries to firstname.lastname@example.org.
 To register for the workshop send me an email and I’ll send you a payment request for the deposit and a packet of information about the workshop.